-Units of the ETFs are offered for sale on a continuous basis by this prospectus (subsequent to the initial investment as it relates to the New ETF) and there is no minimum or maximum number of Units of the ETFs that may be issued.
+Units of the ETFs are, or will be, offered for sale on a continuous basis by this prospectus and there is no minimum or maximum number of Units of the ETFs that may be issued.
 Each Unit of an ETF represents an equal, undivided interest in the portion of that ETF's assets.
 The base currency of each ETF is Canadian dollars.
 The USD Units are denominated in U.S. dollars and the CAD Units are denominated in Canadian dollars.
 CAD Units of the ETFs are offered in Canadian dollars.
 Subscriptions for USD Units will only be accepted in U.S. dollars.
 CDN\$ Hedged Units are similar to US\$ Unhedged Units of the same ETF but are intended for investors who wish to purchase and redeem Units of an ETF in Canadian dollars and hedge against currency fluctuations between the Canadian and U.S. dollar.